Bapington History, Family Crest & Coats of Arms

 One branch of the family was first found at Little Bavington in Northumberland.
 "Bavington Hall, the residence of the present representative of that family, is a handsome mansion surrounded with fine plantations."

-Important Dates for the Bapington family
+Early History of the Bapington family

 This web page shows only a small excerpt of our Bapington research.
 Another 138 words (10 lines of text) covering the years 1370, 1400, 1689, 1691, 1455, 1550, 1610, 1569, 1615, 1691, 1612, 1669, 1660, 1561, 1586 and 1610 are included under the topic Early Bapington History in all our PDF Extended History products and printed products wherever possible.